phiendp/todo-tdd-example/README.md

 # TDD Example

 ## Introduction
-An example of applying TDD using Rspec, Capybara,...
+An example of applying Test-Driven Developmet, in which a ToDo web application is built using Ruby on Rails, Rspec, Capybara,...

 ## Task List
 - [x] Setup Rspec and Capybara.